Akash Saxena

-Akash Saxena (born 1975) popularly known as Honey, is an Indian politician.
-He represented the Rampur Assembly constituency of Uttar Pradesh, India.
-He won the assembly byelection in December 2022, defeating Samajwadi Party candidate Asim Raja by more than 33,000 votes.
+Akash Saxena (born 1975) is an Indian politician.
+He represents the Rampur Assembly constituency of Uttar Pradesh, India.
+He won the assembly Rampur by-election in December 2022, defeating Samajwadi Party candidate Asim Raza by more than 33,000 votes.

 Personal life

 He is the son of former BJP MLA & UP's Cabinet Minister Shiv Bahadur Saxena.
 The BJP-led state government of Uttar Pradesh has given him a Y category security since 2018.